Find YOUR Place in Ministry

 - Heart’s call

 As you work through your Personal Ministry Profile, you want to be honest and open with yourself.
 Take into consideration that while we should all have certain good qualities as Christians, there are differences in motives and in ways of expressing the unique character that God has given to each of us.
-The goal of this program is to help you figure out the specific role God has for you.
+The goal is to help you figure out the specific role God has for you.

 As a member of the Body of Christ, you are crucial to the overall health and strength of the body.
 We will only function as effectively as God intended if each member is doing its part.
-That is why we have a strong conviction that each member have a place of ministry, and we hope the Find Your Place program will give you information that will be helpful in finding the place of service that God intends for you to have within the local body.
+That is why we have a strong conviction that each member have a place of ministry.
+We hope the Find Your Place program will give you information that will be helpful in finding the place of service that God intends for you to have within the local body.

 The Purposes of the Church